-Aphids, leafhoppers and spider mites may feed on dahlias.
+Aphids, leafhoppers, and spider mites are common pests for dahlias.
 Use an insecticidal soap to control these pests.
 If you see large holes eaten in the leaves and slime trails on your plants, slugs are the culprit.
 You won't likely see them feeding on your plants because they generally do their damage at night.
 Sprinkle cornmeal or diatomaceous earth around your plants to control slugs.

 Too much water or soil that drains poorly can cause the tubers to rot and plants to wilt.
 This is another fungal problem that is best approached by prevention.
 Plant dahlias on loose, well-draining soil.

 Using raised beds and large containers (at least 15 inches in diameter), both of which generally have better drainage than in-ground soil, is another strategy to keep the tubers from sitting in waterlogged soil.